civicrm/civicrm-buildkit-vagrant/README.md

     * [http://civi.dev/](http://civi.dev/) for a (minimal) dashboard containing several useful tools
 1. Build additional instances:
     * ssh into your machine with 'vagrant ssh' from the cividev directory
-    * type 'civibuild create <configuration>' with <configuration> one of the predefined configurations listed above (ie. wp-46 for example)
+    * type 'civibuild create <configuration>' with <configuration> one of the [predefined configurations](https://github.com/civicrm/civicrm-buildkit-vagrant/blob/master/www/cividev-hosts) (ie. wp-46 for example)
     * go to 'http://<configuration>.dev' in your local browser to acces the new instance (ie. http://wp-46.dev)

 Fancy, yeah?